A Bible Study by Jack Kelley

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the LORD Almighty will accomplish this.(Isaiah 9:6-7)

 But the people weren’t ready for such a King.
 So before He could ascend to the throne He had to humble Himself, become a voluntary servant, and accept an almost impossibly difficult assignment.
 This Jesus, Who being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself and became obedient to death – even death on a cross!
 (Phil.
-2:6-8) He had do die for our sins so we could be made Holy enough to receive Him as our King.
+2:6-8) He had do die for the sins of the people so they could be made Holy enough to receive Him as their King.

 And that brings us to His fourth assignment.
 Having given His life as a ransom for ours, He was laid in a tomb in the manner of all men.
 The servant’s assignment was successfully completed, the price paid by the blood of a man.
 To confirm this, God brought Him out of the tomb three days later as visible proof that the penalty for every sin you ever have or ever will commit was paid in full.